uwetom/media-production-worksheets/wk12-animating-mocap-data/index.md

 Next we'll set up our character in the scene with the animation and skin that you downloaded.

 Change your Unity scene name to 'Main'.
+Add a cube and scale it to make a ground p
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDc1MTMzNjcsLTEwODgxMTUyNzIsMj
-Y0NTE0MDY5LC0yMDE2NDE5MzQ2LDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbLTE1Nzk5NzU5MzcsLTE2MDc1MTMzNjcsLT
+EwODgxMTUyNzIsMjY0NTE0MDY5LC0yMDE2NDE5MzQ2LDczMDk5
+ODExNl19
 -->